 1960s Slats Pendant Lamp

-Materials: Clear plastic, aluminium cylinder.
+Materials: Clear plastic or acrylic parts.
+Aluminium cylinder/tube.
 Some metal parts.
 Black plastic, Bakelite socket.

 Cord Length: 80 cm / 31.49’’

 Height: 30 cm / 11.81”

 Width: ∅ 35 cm / 13.77”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.